 Prior to joining the Cleveland Foundation, Pierce Lee served as Senior Vice President of Programs at Neighborhood Progress Inc. She holds a Bachelor of Science in management from Cleveland’s Dyke College and is a graduate of the Louis Stokes Fellowship in Community Development from the Mandel School of Applied Social Sciences at Case Western Reserve University, where she obtained a Master of Science in social administration.

 In 2009, Pierce Lee completed the prestigious Loeb Fellowship from the Graduate School of Design at Harvard University, where she studied neighborhood revitalization, with a special interest in sustainability.
-She is currently pursuing a Master of Art in Psychology specializing in Diversity Management at Cleveland State University, with expected graduation in May 2017.
+She completed a Master of Art in Psychology specializing in Diversity Management at Cleveland State University in May 2017.

 Senior Vice President and Chief Financial Officer

-Rosanne began her career in Chicago working in the Treasury department of a Fortune 100 conglomerate.
-She received her Master of Business Administration in Finance from Loyola University Chicago and holds a bachelor’s degree in economics and French from Boston College, graduating cum laude.
-During her undergraduate studies, Rosanne attended the London School of Economics where she studied international business and economics.
-She is currently an adjunct faculty member at Kent State University and teaches financial planning and capital markets to executive MBA students.
+Ms. Potter received her Master of Business Administration in Finance from Loyola University Chicago and holds a bachelor’s degree in Economics and French from Boston College, graduating cum laude.
+During her undergraduate studies, Ms. Potter attended the London School of Economics where she studied international business and economics.

 Senior Vice President of Advancement